David-Haim/concurrencpp/README.md

 1. Callable - a callable that will be scheduled to run as a task periodically.
 2. Executor - an executor that schedules the callable to run periodically.
-3. Due time - from the time of creation, the interval in milliseconds the timer will be scheduled to run for the first time.
+3. Due time - from the time of creation, the interval in milliseconds in which the callable will be scheduled to run for the first time.
-4. Frequency - from the time the timer was scheduled to run for the first time, the interval in milliseconds the callable will be scheduled to run periodically, until the timer is destructed or cancelled.
+4. Frequency - from the time the callable is scheduled to run for the first time, the interval in milliseconds the callable will be scheduled to run periodically, until the timer is destructed or cancelled.

 Like other objects in concurrencpp, timers are a move only type that can be empty.
 When a timer is destructed or `timer::cancel` is called, the timer cancels its scheduled but not yet executed tasks.
 Ongoing tasks are uneffected.
 The timer callable must be thread safe.
 It is recommended to set the due time and the frequency of timers to a granularity of 50 milliseconds.